 When are you open?

 DPS operates 24 hours a day, 7 days a week.
 The Communications Center and Welcome Desk on the first floor at 200 Elm Drive are staffed 24 hours a day, 7 days a week.
 The Administrative offices of DPS are located on both the first and second floor of 200 Elm Drive and operate under normal University hours 8:45am-5:00pm and 8:30am-4:30am in the summer.

 If A Crime Is Committed On Campus, I Assume DPS Handles It.
 Are There Any Times When The Princeton Police Would Get Involved?

 The Department of Public Safety has the primary jurisdiction over most crimes occurring on our property, with the exception to specific crimes of violence or crimes in progress when we would call the Princeton Police Department for assistance.
 DPS maintains a good working relationship with local municipal police and will coordinate efforts with them to ensure the most appropriate response.

 The number one crime on campus is theft and unlocked bicycles are the most common item stolen on campus.
 The majority of property taken is left unattended in public areas or in unlocked rooms or offices.
 DPS recommends that you never leave your property unattended, always lock your room or office door, and properly secure your bicycle.
-For more information please visit our Unattended Theft page or learn how to register your bike or electronics.
+For more information please visit our Safety Tips page or learn how to register your bike.